GodotSteam/GodotSteam/README.md

 	[dependencies]
 	(read below)
 	````
-	- If using Windows enter either of these pairs (do not put both 32 and 64 lines unless including all files):
+	- If using Windows:
 	````
 		[entry]
-		Windows.32="res://godotsteam.windows.32.dll"
-		(or)
-		Windows.64="res://godotsteam.windows.64.dll"
+		Windows.64="res://godotsteam.dll"

 		[dependencies]
-		Windows.32=["res://steam_api.dll"]
-		(or)
 		Windows.64=["res://steam_api64.dll"]
 	````
-	- If using Linux enter either of these pairs (do not put both 32 and 64 lines as Steam does not use separate naming conventions):
+	- If using Linux:
 	````
 		[entry]
-		X11.32="res://libgodotsteam.linux.32.so"
-		(or)
-		X11.64="res://libgodotsteam.linux.64.so"
+		X11.64="res://libgodotsteam.so"

 		[dependencies]
-		X11.32=["res://libsteam_api.so"]
-		(or)
 		X11.64=["res://libsteam_api.so"]
 	````
 	- To double-check this worked, in your Godot project, open the **.gdnlib** file in the **Inspector**.
 It will have the correct data in the GUI editor that pops up in the bottom panel.